Teachers & Students

 Bring your students to visit the house where Huck, Tom and Jim were born!
 Through a variety of interactive, inquiry-based tours and programs led by our expert guides, students in grades K-12 can explore the beautiful rooms where Twain worked and raised his family, learn about the social and cultural issues that shaped his writing, and even do a little storytelling themselves.
 It’s the perfect way to bring learning to life!

-Hartford School Free Visits: Students at K-12 Hartford schools may tour the historic Mark Twain House, explore our two galleries, view our documentary film, and participate in any of our virtual educational programs at no cost.
+Priority School Free Visits: Students at K-12 priority schools in Connecticut may tour the historic Mark Twain House, explore our two galleries, view our documentary film, and participate in any of our virtual educational programs at no cost.

 Can’t visit us in person?
 Check out our slate of virtual programs for K-12 students and undergraduates!